watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_index_pdf_and_office_documents_elasticsearch.md

 #### Using built-in search integration
-To configure your index in the built-in search integration, you need to follow the [product documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-elasticsearch-add) to set up the search integration first and then use the following query body in the `Advanced Elasticsearch Settings` to support nested queires:
+To configure your index in the built-in search integration, you need to follow the [product documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-search-elasticsearch-add) to set up the search integration first and then use the following query body in the `Advanced Elasticsearch Settings` to search over the chunked passages:
 ```json
 {
   "query": {